 JEFFERSON CITY, Mo. — When the very first Missouri State Capitol Commission convened at the beginning of the 20th century, handling construction decisions for the current Capitol building, women in the state didn’t have the right to vote.
 And yet the commission was steadfast: A woman should adorn the top of the Capitol.

 The 10-foot-4-inch bronze statue of Ceres, the Roman goddess of agriculture, was hoisted atop the Capitol building in 1924.
 And in November 2018, she came down for the first time for conservation, or repair, in Chicago.

-Ceres’ year-long hiatus from Missouri will come to an end on Dec.
-6 when she returns to Jefferson City.
-She will be on display for three days near the Missouri Supreme Court before she ascends back to the top of the Capitol building the week of Dec.
+Ceres’ year-long hiatus from Missouri came to an end on Dec.
+6 when she returned to Jefferson City with an unveiling by Gov. Mike Parson and Lt.
+Gov. Mike Kehoe.
+She will be on display for a few days near the Missouri Supreme Court before she ascends back to the top of the Capitol building the week of Dec.
 16, according to the Office of Administration.

 “Ceres is a treasure for the state of Missouri and the state Capitol,” Lt.
 Gov. Mike Kehoe said in a statement.
 “Having her back home and on display will be a once in a lifetime gift for viewers to enjoy this holiday season.”